 After completing the initial assessment, ALEKS creates a personalized learning pie chart that reflects which topics you know, which topics you don't know, and most importantly which topics you're ready to learn next.
 Students are highly encouraged to work in the ALEKS Prep and Learning Module prior to visiting a Tri-C campus Testing Center to take a proctored assessment which will result in a math placement score.

 On-campus math support is available to students working in their ALEKS pie.

 Step 3: Take Your Math Placement Test

-For campus Testing Center locations and hours of operation, please visit the Testing Center webpage and select your preferred campus from the menu for more information.
+For campus Testing Center locations and hours of operation, visit the Testing Center webpage and select your preferred campus from the menu for more information.

-When you visit a Tri-C Testing Center, you will need to know your password to login to my Tri-C Space to access the test.
+When you arrive for testing, you will need to know your password to log in to my Tri-C Space.
 You will only need to bring a photo ID.
 Scrap paper and pencil will be provided.
 Personal calculators are not permitted to be used, however, an on-screen calculator is provided in the test for select questions.

-After completing your proctored placement test, a Math Coach will meet with you to review your results, discuss opportunities for you to improve your score, and discuss your next steps after testing.
+After completing your math placement test, a staff member will meet with you to review your results, learn about opportunities for improving your score, and discuss your next steps after testing.